Guardians vs. Phillies Player Props Betting Odds

 Ramírez Stats

-- Ramirez has recorded at least one hit in four games in a row.
-In his last five games he is batting .409 with two doubles, two walks and an RBI.
+- Ramirez has recorded a base hit in five straight games.
+In his last five games he is batting .476 with two doubles, a walk and two RBI.

 Ramírez Recent Games